-The Company derecognises a financial liability when its contractual obligations are discharged or cancelled, or expire
+The Company derecognises a financial liability when its contractual obligations are discharged or cancelled or expire.

 The Company also derecognises a financial liability when its terms are modified and the cash flows under the modified terms are substantially different.
 In this case, a new financial liability based on the modified terms is recognised at fair value.
-The difference between the carrying amount of the financial liability extinguished and the new financial liability with modified terms is recognised in profit or loss iv.
-Offsetting e) Cash and cash equivalents
+The difference between the carrying amount of the financial liability extinguished and the new financial liability with modified terms is recognised in profit or loss.

+iv.
+Offsetting

-Financial assets and financial liabilities are offset and the net amount presented in the balance sheet when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset, and the net amount presented in the balance sheet when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.